Ideal Triangulations and Once-Punctured Surface Bundles: Abstract

 \section{Abstract}

-A well-known result of Walsh states that if $\mathcal T^*$ is an ideal triangulation of an atoroidal, acylindrical, irreducible, compact 3-manifold with torus boundary components, then every properly embedded, two-sided, incompressible surface $S$ is isotopic to a spun-normal surface unless $S$ is isotopic to a fiber or virtual fiber.
-Previously it was unknown if for such a 3-manifold an ideal triangulation in which a fiber spun-normalizes exists.
-We give a proof of existence and give an algorithm to construct the ideal triangulation provided the 3-manifold has a single boundary component.
+A well-known result of Walsh states that if $\mathcal T^*$ is an ideal triangulation of an atoroidal, acylindrical, irreducible, compact 3-manifold with torus boundary components and $\mathcal T^*$ has essential edges, then every properly embedded, two-sided, incompressible surface $S$ is isotopic to a spun-normal surface in $\mathcal T^*$ unless $S$ is isotopic to a fiber or virtual fiber.
+For a given manifold $M$ that fibers over $S^1$, it was previously unknown whether there exists an ideal triangulation in which the fiber appears as a spun-normal surface.
+We prove that such a triangulation exists and give an algorithm to construct the ideal triangulation provided $M$ has a single boundary component.